 The real solution: A unified platform.

-In a perfect world, field project managers wouldn’t need to fight with their own teams to maintain project visibility.
+In a perfect world, field project managers wouldn’t need to fight with their teams to maintain project visibility.
 Scope of work documentation would stay the same, and those daily job reports would be perfect.
 Unfortunately, it doesn’t work that way.
-Most security projects will always have shifting needs, and technicians will continue to submit reports with varying levels of detail and accuracy.
+Most security projects will always have shifting needs, and technicians will continue submitting reports with varying detail and accuracy levels.

-But if you could streamline that information through a unified platform — where you were able to dictate what information a technician needed to submit, including images and critical security information — your project manager would be able to quality control the project by providing detailed instructions to field technicians.
+But if you could streamline that information through a unified platform — where you could dictate what information a technician needed to submit, including images and critical security information — your project manager would be able to quality control the project by providing detailed instructions to field technicians.

 Not only would this solve most installation challenges for a security project, it would also give customers a quick way to see exactly how the system installation is evolving and what it looks like before your team produces the final deliverable.